cisagov/ScubaGear/PowerShell/ScubaGear/baselines/supplementalsecurity.md

 **`TLP:CLEAR`**

-# CISA M365 Secure Configuration Baseline Supplemental Security
+# CISA M365 Secure Configuration Supplemental Security Baseline

-Several essential security functions for M365 services require a dedicated security tool, e.g., for spam and phishing protections.
+Several essential security functions for M365 services require a dedicated security tool, e.g., for data loss prevention.
 M365 provides these security functions natively via Defender for Office 365.
 Notably, Defender for Office 365 capabilities require Defender for Office 365 Plan 1 or 2.
 These are included with E5 and G5 and are available as add-ons for E3 and G3.
 However, third-party solutions that